vigneshsweekaran/flipdazed.github.io/_posts/2019-12-09-11-classes-and-modules.md

 > An analogy is laying a drainage ditch in your back garden.
 An automated drainage ditcher
 > is clearly far more adept at this task.
 By the time you source one and finally figure out how it works
-> you could have already been at the pub: Garden swap free.
+> you could have already been at the pub.
 Also in using this new tool, it's likely
 > that you may misconfigure it and have a lot of issues as a result!
 Pick the right tool for the right job!